-- Children or surviving spouses who qualify for the Marine Gunnery Sergeant John David Fry Scholarship who enroll within three years of an active-duty service member’s death in the line of duty.
+- Children or surviving spouses who qualify for the Marine Gunnery Sergeant John David Fry Scholarship .

 - Anyone using benefits under the Fry Scholarship who lives in Virginia.

-- Anyone using transferred Post-9/11 G.I.
-Bill benefits who lives in Virginia; the person making the transfer must be a member of the uniformed service on active duty.
+- Anyone using transferred Post-9/11 GI Bill® benefits who lives in Virginia and the person making the transfer is a member of the uniformed service on active duty.

 - Chapter 33 beneficiaries residing in Virginia.

 - Chapter 35 beneficiaries residing in Virginia.

 For more information, read the Veterans Choice fact sheet (PDF) published by the State Council of Higher Education for Virginia (SCHEV).

 You’ll also need to submit a Veterans Registration Reporting Form (VRRF) requesting certification of your VA benefits.
 Indicate on the VRRF that you would like to apply for in-state tuition under the provisions of Section 702.
 You must provide source documentation in conjunction with the VRRF.
 These documents include: